My name is Mathias Alberton

 For instance, what is fear for a professional boxer and how different that is to anxiety?
 Do different boxers have different ways of understanding fear and of coping with it?

-Also, the podcast give voice to the personal experiences of visually impaired and blind people to rise awareness about their issues to a wider audience, and to advocate for future psychology research on the topic.
+Also, the podcast gives voice to the personal experiences of visually impaired and blind people to rise awareness about their issues to a wider audience, and to advocate for future psychology research on the topic.

 In this regard, how do visually impaired and blind people make sense of their sense of touch when in contact with other people?
-How do they think this “touch exchange” contribute to their overall confidence?
+How do they think this “Touch Exchange” contribute to their overall confidence?
 Is their sense of confidence somewhat related to participation in physical activity?

 If you know your sport discipline has given you important insights of you way of living and would like to share your experience, please do keep in touch.